 Reactivity See section 7 Chemical stability Unstable in the presence of incompatible materials.
 Product is considered stable.
 Hazardous polymerisation will not occur.
-Possibility of hazardous reactions See section 7 Conditions to avoid See section 7 Incompatible materials See section 7 Hazardous decomposition products See section 5 mormanon on toxicologic al onotic a) Acute Toxicity Based on available data, the classification criteria are not met. b) Skin Irritation/Corrosion Based on available data, the classification criteria are not met. c) Serious Eye Damage/Irritation Based on available data, the classification criteria are not met. d) Respiratory or Skin sensitisation There is sufficient evidence to classify this material as sensitising to skin or the respiratory system e) Mutagenicity Based on available data, the classification criteria are not met. f) Carcinogenicity Based on available data, the classification criteria are not met. g) Reproductivity Based on available data, the classification criteria are not met. h) STOT - Single Exposure Based on available data, the classification criteria are not met. i) STOT - Repeated Exposure Based on available data, the classification criteria are not met. j) Aspiration Hazard Based on available data, the classification criteria are not met.
-Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
+Possibility of hazardous reactions See section 7 Conditions to avoid See section 7 Incompatible materials See section 7 Hazardous decomposition products See section 5 al effects There is sufficient evidence to classify this material as acutely toxic.
+There is sufficient evidence to classify this material as skin corrosive or irritating.
+Based on available data, the classification criteria are not met.
+There is sufficient evidence to classify this material as sensitising to skin or the respiratory system Based on available data, the classification criteria are not met.
+Based on available data, the classification criteria are not met.
+Based on available data, the classification criteria are not met.
+Based on available data, the classification criteria are not met.
+Based on available data, the classification criteria are not met.
+Based on available data, the classification criteria are not met.
+The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Not normally a hazard due to non-volatile nature of product Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
-This is becaus of the lack of corroborating animal or human evidence.
+Not normally a hazard due to non-volatile nature of product The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+This is because of the lack of corroborating animal or human evidence.
 The material may still be damaging to the health of the individual, following ingestion, especially where pre-existing organ (e.g liver, kidney) damage is evident.
-Present definitions of harmful or
+Present definitions of harmful or toxic substances are generally based on doses producing mortality rather than those producing morbidity (disease, ill-health).
+Gastrointestinal tract discomfort may produce nausea and vomiting.
+In an occupational setting however, ingestion of insignificant quantities is not thought to be cause for concern.
+The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
+Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
+Practical experience shows that skin contact with the material is capable either of inducing a sensitisation reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.